Published on 1st February 2018

-Can you imagine finding somebody in need of a defibrillator immediately, and not knowing where the nearest one is and watching them pass away?
+Can you imagine finding somebody in need of a defibrillator, not knowing where the nearest one is and watching them pass away?

-AEDs have dramatically evolved over the past few years and have become incredibly easy and simple to use – even an untrained civilian.
-The movement towards easy to use defibrillators has pushed forward the need them to be available in all public facilities.
+AEDs have dramatically evolved over the past few years and have become incredibly easy and simple to use – even an untrained civilian can use one.
+The movement towards easy to use defibrillators has pushed forward the need for them to be available in all public facilities.

 Knowing where your local defibrillator is the difference between life and death.
 Find out where your nearest defibrillator is, how to access it and ensure it works.